 Their fit is looser than our Merino range, encouraging airflow between your skin and the fabric in order to speed up evaporation and keep you cool.
 Rab uses MOTIV fabrics for our synthetic baselayers which are designed to be lightweight, fast drying and durable.
 We use two slightly different MOTIV fabrics, MOTIV-G and MOTIV-H, each with its own characteristics.

 Motiv-H is a very lightweight, “high gauge”, technical fabric weighing only 80g/m.
 It is knitted with a high number of needles for density and durability, while remaining very soft and supple.
 Rapid wicking technology moves moisture off the skin to keep you dry and comfortable when active.
-Motiv-H fabric dries very fast and has a UPF of 30+ to protect against exposure to the sun.
+Motiv-H fabric dries very fast.
 Permanent Polygiene anti-odour treatment is added to the fabric, extending the time you can wear the garment between washes.
 Motiv-H fabrics are used in our Aerial Tees.

 Motiv-G is an even lighterweight, technical fabric, weighing in at only 78g/m.
 It is knitted with a subtle ‘grid’ visible on the surface and is soft, supple and durable.
 Rapid wicking technology moves moisture off the skin to keep you dry and comfortable when active.
-Motiv-G fabric dries very quickly and has a UPF of 30+ to protect against exposure to the sun.
+Motiv-G fabric dries very quickly.
 Permanent Polygiene anti-odour treatment is added to the fabric, extending the time you can wear the garment between washes.
 Motiv-G fabrics are used in our Interval Tees.